ReDiff: Reliability-Guided Diffusion for Trustworthy Ultra-Low-Field to High-Field MRI Synthesis: Methodology

 Given the LF input $x$, we generate $K$ candidate HF reconstructions by stochastic diffusion sampling:

 These candidates reflect the posterior variability induced by noise and ambiguous LF evidence.

 To suppress structurally inconsistent samples, we first measure the similarity of each candidate to the consensus.
-Let $ \mu(r)=\frac{1}{K}\sum_{k=1}^{K}\hat{y}^{(k)}(r) $ denote the candidate mean.
+Let $ \mu(\mathbf r)=\frac{1}{K}\sum_{k=1}^{K}\hat{y}^{(k)}(\mathbf r) $ denote the candidate mean.
 We compute a deviation score $ d^{(k)}(\mathbf r)=|\hat{y}^{(k)}(\mathbf r)-\mu(\mathbf r)|. $ Candidates with large deviations are regarded as potential outliers.
-We retain the top-$M$ most consistent candidates according to the spatially averaged deviation score and discard the rest.
+We retain the top-$M$ most consistent candidates according to the spatially averaged deviation score and denote this filtered set by $\mathcal{K}_M$.
 On the filtered candidate set, we estimate spatial uncertainty via the empirical variance:

 The final reconstruction is obtained by reliability-weighted aggregation: